Adobe Commerce uses cron jobs for numerous features to schedule activities. This topic provides information for configuring crons for

 Pro plan–Integration, Staging, and Production environments including

-.magento.app.yaml file includes the following default crons configuration, which runs the default Magento cron jobs:
+.magento.app.yaml file includes the following default crons configuration, which runs the default cron jobs:

 1 2 3 4 crons: cronrun: spec: "* * * * *" cmd: "php bin/magento cron:run"

-We use only one cron for Magento Commerce Cloud projects because of the nature of read-only environments.
-This configuration is different from Magento Commerce, which has three default cron jobs.
-See Configure and run crons in the Magento Commerce documentation.
+We use only one cron for Adobe Commerce on cloud infrastructure projects because of the nature of read-only environments.
+This configuration is different from Adobe Commerce, which has three default cron jobs.
+See Configure and run crons in the Adobe Commerce documentation.

 To verify cron configuration on Starter projects:

-Log in to the Magento Commerce Cloud project environment using SSH.
+Log in to the Adobe Commerce on cloud infrastructure project environment using SSH.

 Review the cron configuration in the